India

 Strong Economy

-India is the world's fifth largest economy with a nominal GDP of $3.42 trillion (2022).
+India is the world's fifth largest economy with a GDP of almost $3.6 trillion (2023).
 The agrarian origins of India's economy persist in today's economic structure.
 India is the world's largest producer of a number of agricultural products, including milk, jute and pulses and takes a leading position in the production of rice, wheat, sugarcane, fruit, and cotton.

 Export Products